Regent8SH/CTF-Writeups/Ignite.md

 ![image](https://user-images.githubusercontent.com/92694455/138533399-8239b877-0d2f-49ba-b462-0a9041505c2a.png)

 Wow that was faster than I thought it would be.
-It did show that you should read over all of the results of your Linpeas, not jsut the guaranteed privilege escalations.
+It did show that you should read over all of the results of your Linpeas, not just the guaranteed privilege escalations.
 I'm gonna cat the flag real quick to finish the room out:

 ![image](https://user-images.githubusercontent.com/92694455/138533473-b224e60e-ab22-4cc8-b01e-b154645d2802.png)